Euro zone to encourage Greece talks on Mon, final deal not yet in sight

-BRUSSELS (Reuters) - Euro zone finance ministers are likely to acknowledge on Monday an improvement in the structure and organization of talks with Greece on funding for reforms, but a final agreement is not yet in sight, a senior euro zone official said on Friday.
+BRUSSELS, May 8 (Reuters) - Euro zone finance ministers are likely to acknowledge on Monday an improvement in the structure and organisation of talks with Greece on funding for reforms, but a final agreement is not yet in sight, a senior euro zone official said on Friday.

 “I do not expect a lengthy or contentious debate,” the official said.